 - Paper, folders and notebooks - You will need to provide your own stationery, so think about what works best for you in taking notes and studying.

-- Accommodation - If you will be living in student residences, such as Uninest or DSOA, you should check what facilities and items are provided for you.
+- Accommodation - If you will be living in student residences, you should check what facilities and items are provided for you.

 - Plug adaptors - If you are bringing any electronic items into the country, make sure you have the right plug socket adaptors!